OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 2. Prices of all Services, including but not limited to monthly subscription plan fees to the Service, are subject to change upon 30 days notice from us.
 Such notice may be provided at any time by posting the changes to the GitHub Site (github.com) or the Service itself.

-3. GitHub shall not be liable to you or to any third party for any modification, price change, suspension or discontinuance of the Service.
+3. GitHub shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the Service.

 F. Copyright and Content Ownership